***A note about our film…

 There were some great things to come out of our experience at therapeutic camp and some not so great things to out of the experience.
 Just like every treatment experience so far, we went into it to learn and discover new tools, we took from it what worked for our kids and left behind what didn’t.
 We believe that’s the best a parent can do.

 My husband and I believe it’s imperative for parents to deeply educate themselves, and build a diverse toolkit of skills for parenting children with developmental trauma based special needs.
+We use a lot of very different tools now than you see us using in the film.
+We wish we’d known then what we know now and we advocate for and teach the newer, brain based, compassionate tools we have now with every family and professional we know.

 Parents are the most important advocates for their children and each child deserves a parent expert to stand in the gap for them and to help be a vehicle through which higher function and healing can occur.